Updated December 27, 2024

 Imagine opening a filing cabinet and finding someone mixed up all the files.
 It would take you more time to find the files you were looking right?
 The same thing holds true for your computer.

-So HDDs required regular defragmentation to maintain their performance.
+So, HDDs require regular defragmentation to maintain their performance.
 On the other hand, Solid State Drives (SSD) write files back to the same place they found them.
 The only maintenance SSDs require is free space consolidation.

-And the built-in defragment/optimization program in Windows 11 can handle both HDDs and SSDs.
-In fact, there are two (2) versions of the defrag program.
-One has a GUI (Graphic User Interface), The other uses a Command Line Interface (CLI).
+The built-in defragment/optimization program in Windows 11 can handle HDDs and SSDs.
+There are two (2) versions of the defrag program.
+One has a GUI (Graphic User Interface), and the other uses a Command Line Interface (CLI).

 I like to refer to the different versions as Standard (GUI) and Advanced (CLI).
 The Standard version is simple to use but has limited features, and the Advanced version is a little harder to use but has more features.